 - And may carry out simple surgical operations

-You can book appointments with both male and female prescribing clinicians at your practice and you can pre-book appointments up to one month in advance.
+If you need an appointment, you can request one with both male and female prescribing clinicians at your practice.

 If your child (aged under 12) has an urgent clinical need, you can access help from a prescribing clinician at your practice on the same day (Monday to Friday).